Village Fête (Claude Lorrain): History

 This particular painting, painted fairly early in the artist's career, reveals the influence of Flemish art.
 The composition, with a group of trees in the centre, and openings on either side through which the light appears, was often used by Flemish landscape painters from the time of Bruegel: Paul and Matthew Bril frequently employed it, and Lorrain continued in their tradition in Rome.
 In accordance with classic 16th century procedure, the bridge harmoniously unites the middle and far distance.
 Through the opening on the right can be seen a city bathed in a golden mist, more characteristic of the campagna romana (Roman countryside) than of the North.
-Following the usual practice of studios of the Low Countries, Lorrain often employed other artists to paint the little figures in his pictures; but this does not seem to have been the case here, to judge by the unity of conception between figures and landscape.
+Following the usual practice of studios of the Low Countries, Lorrain often employed other artists to paint the staffage or small figures in his pictures; but this does not seem to have been the case here, to judge by the unity of conception between figures and landscape.